 In 2015, Dr. Wittes was honored with the W.J.
 Dixon Award for Excellence in Statistical Consulting, an award of the American Statistical Association.
 In 2006, she received the Janet L. Norwood Award for outstanding achievement by a woman in the statistical sciences.

 Dr. Wittes is a member of many advisory committees, including a large number of Data Monitoring Committees (DMCs) for randomized clinical trials sponsored by industry or government.
 She chairs the DMCs for several large multi-center trials sponsored by the National Institutes of Health (NIH).
-She is a former member of the Food and Drug Administration (FDA) Cellular, Tissue, and Gene Therapies Advisory Committee (2014–2018) and the Circulatory System Devices Panel (1999–2003) and has been a member of several ad hoc FDA Advisory Panels.
+She is a former member of the Food and Drug Administration (FDA) Cellular, Tissue, and Gene Therapies Advisory Committee (2014–2018) and a former and current member of the Circulatory System Devices Panel (1999–2003, 2020–) and has been a member of several ad hoc FDA Advisory Panels.

 Previously, she was a Biostatistician, United States Department of Veterans Affairs Cooperative Studies Program, West Haven, Connecticut (1989–1990); Chief, Biostatistics Research Branch, National Heart, Lung, and Blood Institute (NHLBI) (1983–1989); and Assistant and Associate Professor, Department of Mathematical Science, Hunter College of the City University of New York (1974–1983).